 Kent is also the managing partner of Balboa Winery and Stoney Vine Vineyard.
 Kent received his BBA degree in accounting from University of Wisconsin (Whitewater) and MBA from University of Wisconsin (Madison).

-Thomas McKinley has over 35 years of venture capital investment experience with a successful track record of helping entrepreneurs create significant and successful enterprises.
+Tom McKinley has over 35 years of venture capital investment experience with a successful track record of helping entrepreneurs create significant and successful enterprises.
 Tom joined Cardinal Partners as an advisor in 2008, and since January 2009 has served as General Partner.
 Utilizing his over 35 years of technology investment expertise, Tom’s investment focus at Cardinal is in healthcare information technology, technology-enabled services, AI, ML, and blockchain in healthcare.
-Most recently, Tom has been the founder, interim CEO and chairman of Prealize, a project in conjunction with Professors Arnold Milstein and Nigam Shah at Stanford University.
-Tom also has led Cardinal investments in lifeIMAGE, a cloud-based medical imaging sharing platform for hospitals, physicians, and patients.
-Tom led the firm’s investment in 2009 in virtual care company, Teladoc Health (NYSE: TDOC), a telehealth services provider of doctor consults to consumers with a current market value of $22 billion dollars.
-Tom currently serves on the Board of Directors of Cardinal portfolio companies, Prealize Health, lifeIMAGE, Teladoc Health, and Sapphire Digital, a web-based physician directory and decision support tools for patient engagement and steerage platform.
-At Project Connect, Tom was the founding CEO.
+Most recently, Tom has been the founding CEO and chairman of Prealize Health, a project in conjunction with Professors Arnold Milstein and Nigam Shah at Stanford University.
+Tom led the firm’s investment in 2009 in virtual care company, Teladoc Health (NYSE: TDOC), a telehealth services provider of doctor consults to consumers.
+At Opala, a data automation partner that makes payer-provider collaboration easier and more reliable, Tom was the founding CEO and helped form a founding team in partnership with Premera Blue Cross.

 Dr. Julia Adler-Milstein is a Professor of Medicine and Director of the Center for Clinical Informatics and Improvement Research.
 She is a leading researcher in health IT policy with a specific focus on electronic health records and interoperability.
 She has examined policies and organizational strategies that enable effective use of electronic health records and promote interoperability.
 She is also an expert in EHR audit log data and its application to studying clinician behavior.
 Her research identifies obstacles to progress and ways to overcome them and is used by researchers, health systems, and policymakers.